Sat. May 17th, 2025

 Braidon Nourse (@braidonnourse.bsky.social) 2025-04-23T21:53:13.579Z

 Here’s what to know about the presumed starter, Hansen.
-The Florida native spent last season with Houston Dynamo 2, where he started 10 games, gave up 15 goals, and had zero clean sheets.
-He has made two Rapids 2 appearances, one where nine-man Real Monarchs came back to steal two points with a last-minute equalizer and penalty shootout win.
-This season, Hansen has been called up on multiple short-term loans to be the emergency second keeper when either Steffen or Beaudry were unavailable, before being signed to the first team on a semi-guaranteed contract through the 2025 season with club options for 2026 and 2027.
+The Florida native spent last season with Houston Dynamo 2.
+There, he started 10 games, gave up 15 goals, and had zero clean sheets.
+He has made two R2 appearances, one where nine-man Real Monarchs came back to steal two points with a last-minute equalizer and penalty shootout win.
+This season, Hansen has been called up on multiple short-term loans to be the emergency second keeper.
+This has happened when either Steffen or Beaudry were unavailable.
+He was signed to the first team on a semi-guaranteed contract through the 2025 season with club options for 2026 and 2027.
 It’s hard to know what to expect from Hansen, but limiting chances better than Portland would give the 23-year-old a better chance of a good home MLS debut than Beaudry got against Portland.

 The last time Colorado started a third-string keeper?
 That would be Abe Rodriguez, the former Homegrown who started at the end of the 2023 MLS season.
 Before that, according to Rapids’ research guru Jason Maxwell, it was Joe Nasco in the 2014 season.
 Now, that’s a throwback.